Skip to content

 Moving from 1024 to 2048 isn't a separate operation: it's a normal key rotation, with a new size.
 The sequence is the dual-selector one:

-- Generate a new 2048 key under a new selector and publish its public key (handling the string splitting if needed).
+1. Generating a new 2048 key under a new selector and publishing its public key (handling the string splitting if needed).

 It's all detailed in key rotation.
 The only point specific to 2048 is the correct DNS publishing of the longer key.